ArtezGDA/scrapingTool_movieMashup/README.md

 --> merge the parts into a new trailer

-Our tool provides the last two steps.
-The only thing you need to do is create your own set of trailers from the database that we provide.
+Our tool would provide the last two steps.
+You are able to choose your own set of trailers out of the database that we provide.
+From here on, you should be able to cut the footage into parts and later merge the parts into a new trailer, with code that we provide.
+You can find all our code examples in the file 'CodeResearch'.

+It is very convenient to have the software project FFMPEG on your computer already.
+As a command line tool you can let ffmpeg edit video files in many different ways, like for example:
+1. Cut video file into a smaller clip
+2. Split a video into multiple parts
+3. Convert video from one format to another
+4. Join (concatenate) video files
+5. Mute a video (Remove the audio component)
+6. Extract the audio from video
+And much more.
+How to get your hands on FFMPEG, is explained in the 'Research.md' file.
+Here you can also find some convenient commands to help you out.

 # Screenshots
 Screenshots of the InstantTrailer